 President, Executive Director

 Dana Pounds grew up immersed in nature with the beautiful landscape of the New Jersey shore, Vermont and Maine.
 She graduated Cum Laude with a double major in Environmental Studies and Biology from Middlebury College in Vermont in 1995.
 She received her Master’s Degree in Marine Biology from Nova Southeastern University in Florida in 2005.
-Dana has since devoted her knowledge and experience to teaching children and adults the importance of environmental conservation throughout the Unites States and as far as the Galapagos Islands and Australia.
+Dana has since devoted her knowledge and experience to teaching children and adults the importance of STEM literacy and environmental conservation throughout the Unites States and as far as the Galapagos Islands and Australia.
+In 2017, Dana received three national awards recognizing her dedication to environmental science education: the National Wetlands Award for Education and Outreach from the Environmental Law Institute; a Lifetime Achievement Award from Project Green Schools; and the EPA’s Gulf Guardian Award.

 Sarah Pecoraro, a Florida native, was born and raised in Cape Coral.
 She graduated from Eckerd College in 2013 with a Bachelor’s in Environmental Science and minors in Psychology and Human Development.